-Describe the competences of this body (or bodies), including a reference to C) whether it deals with other grounds of discrimination and/or wider human rights issues.
+C) Describe the competences of this body (or bodies), including a reference to whether it deals with other grounds of discrimination and/or wider human rights issues.

 The Commission for Protection Against Discrimination deals with discrimination on all protected grounds.
 It focuses on discrimination and equality, and does not deal with other human rights.
-The Commission for Protection Against Discrimination has mandate to: hear complaints by victims and communications by third parties; find discrimination by legally binding decisions; impose financial sanctions; issue mandatory instructions for remedial or preventative redress.302 It can initiate its own proceedings at its discretion, in all fields and on all grounds, against any perpetrator.303 It can review and give opinions on draft legislation.304 d) Does it / do they have the competence to provide independent assistance to victims, conduct independent surveys and publish independent reports, and issue recommendations on discrimination issues?
+The Commission for Protection Against Discrimination has mandate to: hear complaints by victims and communications by third parties; find discrimination by legally binding decisions; impose financial sanctions; issue mandatory instructions for remedial or preventative redress.308 It can initiate its own proceedings at its discretion, in all fields and on all grounds, against any perpetrator.309 It can review and give opinions on draft legislation.310

+Does it / do they have the competence to provide independent assistance to d) victims, conduct independent surveys and publish independent reports, and issue recommendations on discrimination issues?

-The Commission for Protection Against Discrimination is, further, charged with assisting victims of discrimination,305 carrying out independent research and publishing independent reports.306 It can also make recommendations to public authorities, including for legislative change.
-307
+The Commission for Protection Against Discrimination is, further, charged with assisting victims of discrimination,311 carrying out independent research and publishing independent reports.312 It can also make recommendations to public authorities, including for legislative change.313 It informs the public through the mass media on the existing legal provisions in the field of protection against discrimination.314